-We analysed WGS data from 333 mosquitoes sampled from 10 sites across Tanzania (Figure 1A).
-We performed genome-wide selection scans (GWSS) with the G123 statistic26 to test for evidence of selective sweeps in the An. funestus genome associated with known or novel IR loci (Figure 1B); grouping samples by administrative region (see Supp.
+We analysed whole-genome-sequencing (WGS) data from 333 mosquitoes sampled from 10 sites across Tanzania (Figure 1A).
+We performed genome-wide selection scans (GWSS) with the G123 statistic26 to test for evidence of selective sweeps in the An. funestus genome associated with known or novel IR loci (Figure 1D); grouping samples by administrative region (see Supp.
 Table 1 for per-group sample numbers).
-We detected a clear signal of elevated G123 in the region containing the Vgsc gene in samples from the Morogoro region in the southeastern part of the country (Figure 1B).
+We detected a clear signal of elevated G123 in the region containing the Vgsc gene in samples from the Morogoro region in the southeastern part of the country (Figure 1D).
 In Kagera, Katavi, and Mwanza regions, there was no visible sign of a selective sweep at or near the Vgsc region.
-In Dodoma, Lindi, Ruvuma, and Tanga, there were peaks of elevated G123 near to Vgsc, but these appeared within the context of relatively high G123 across the chromosome (Figure 1B).
+In Dodoma, Lindi, Ruvuma, and Tanga, there were peaks of elevated G123 near to Vgsc, but these appeared within the context of relatively high G123 across the chromosome (Figure 1D).

 Figure 1: (A) Map of An. funestus collection locations.
 Points indicate sample collection locations.
 Point colour indicates the administrative region from which samples were collected.
-(B) G123 selection scans of An. funestus chromosome 3RL, coloured and windowed by sample collection region (where n>20 – see Supp Table 2).
+(B): Phenotypic insecticide resistance profile of An. funestus to DDT using bioassay data adopted from our recent surveillance (REF).
+The colours represent the various regions where the bioassays were conducted, and error bars are 95% confidence interval.
+The black and red dotted lines on the y-axis represent the 98 and 90% mortality threshold.
+(C) L976F and 1842S frequencies, in Morogoro region, over time.
+Y axis indicates allele frequency, X axis indicates date.
+Line and point colour refer to mutation, specified in the legend.
+Bars indicate 95% confidence intervals.
+(D) G123 selection scans of An. funestus chromosome 3RL, coloured and windowed by sample collection region (where n>20 – see Supp Table 2).
 X axis indicates position (in base-pairs (bp)), Y axis indicates the selection statistic G123.
 Grey dotted line indicates the location of the Vgsc gene.
 Note Mwanza region is absent from panel D as there were too few samples (n<20) to perform a selection scan.

 Mutations in Vgsc confer kdr in numerous pest and insect taxa22.
 While not previously reported in An. funestus23, kdr mutations in major malaria vectors within the An. gambiae complex are subject to intense selection24,25 and confer resistance to pyrethroid and organochlorine insecticides used in ITNs and insecticide sprays12,22.
 We searched our data for mutations in the Vgsc gene and found 8 amino acid substitutions occurring at frequencies greater than 5% (Figure 2A).
 Of these, two alleles, L976F and P1842S occurred at the highest frequency (Figure 2A).
 The frequencies of P1824S and L976F were highest in samples collected from Morogoro in 2017 (0.75 and 0.90 respectively) (Figure 2A) and declined yearly, reaching their lowest frequency in samples collected in 2023 (0.48 and 0.56 respectively; 𝜒2 = 12.15, p=0.0005; Figure 2B).
 These mutations occurred at very low frequencies or were absent in all other locations (Figure 2A).
-We aligned the An. funestus Vgsc sequence (Gene ID: AFUN2_008728) with that of Musca domestica (Gene ID: X96668) and An. gambiae (AGAP004707-RD AgamP4.12 gene set)25.
+We aligned the An. funestus Vgsc sequence (Gene ID: AFUN2_008728.R15290) with that of Musca domestica (Gene ID: X96668) and An. gambiae (AGAP004707-RD AgamP4.12 gene set)25.
 The amino acid change at An. funestus L976F corresponded to L1014F in M. domestica and L995F in An. gambiae in domain II subunit 6 (IIS6) of the Vgsc gene (Table 1), which in An. gambiae species complex drastically increases IR to DDT and pyrethroids12,26.
 The second variant P1842S corresponded to P1874S in An. gambiae and P1879 in M. domestica and were all in the C-terminal domain (Table 1).